-Hearings will be convened, usually within one to two weeks of the completion of the investigation, and will be conducted in private.
-The hearing panel has the authority to hear all collateral misconduct, meaning that it hears all allegations of discrimination, harassment and retaliation, but also may hear any additional alleged policy violations that have occurred in concert with the discrimination, harassment or retaliation, even though those collateral allegations may not specifically fall under the non-discrimination policy of the college .
+EGP Hearings will be convened, usually within one to two weeks of the completion of the investigation, and will be conducted in private.
+The EGP has the authority to hear all collateral misconduct, meaning that it hears all allegations of discrimination, harassment and retaliation, but also may hear any additional alleged policy violations that have occurred in concert with the discrimination, harassment or retaliation, even though those collateral allegations may not specifically fall within EGP jurisdiction.
 Accordingly, investigations should be conducted with as wide a scope as necessary.